 A judge may then determine if the child is eligible for asylum and various forms of legal relief, or the judge may decide to deport the child.
 Slaughter concurred with many refugee advocates that streamlining this legal process in any way would be very damaging to ensuring real and thorough due process rights.

 “You have to really spend time.
 You have to get their stories.
 It’s a very laborious process.
-You just can’t sit down with them in five minutes and make that determination,” she said, referring to asylum determination.
+You just can’t sit down with them in five minutes and make that determination,” she said, referring to making a determination of asylum.

 Refugee policy and legal experts seem to mostly agree with Slaughter’s assessment, and believe President Obama’s funding request largely misses the point by emphasizing harsh deterrence and increased security measures rather than providing much-needed funding for humanitarian aid and addressing the root causes of the current influx.